 Our properties are located in Southern California, Northern California, Hawaii, Oregon, Texas, and Washington.
-The ability of the tenants to honor the terms of their respective leases is dependent upon the economic, regulatory and social factors affecting the markets in which the tenants operate.
-Fourteen of our consolidated properties are located in Southern California, which exposes us to greater economic risks than if we owned a more geographically diverse portfolio.
-Tenants in the retail industry accounted for 26.7% of total revenues for the three months ended March 31, 2020.
+The ability of the tenants to honor the terms of their respective leases is dependent upon the economic, regulatory, social, and health factors affecting the markets in which the tenants operate including, without limitation, the impact the COVID-19 pandemic has had on our tenants.
+Fifteen of our consolidated properties are located in Southern California, which exposes us to greater economic risks than if we owned a more geographically diverse portfolio.
+Tenants in the retail industry accounted for 25.9% of total revenues for the three months ended March 31, 2021.
 This makes us susceptible to demand for retail rental space and subject to the risks associated with an investment in real estate with a concentration of tenants in the retail industry.
-Furthermore, tenants in the office industry accounted for 46.0% of total revenues for the three months ended March 31, 2020.
+Furthermore, tenants in the office industry accounted for 52.9% of total revenues for the three months ended March 31, 2021.
 This makes us susceptible to demand for office rental space and subject to the risks associated with an investment in real estate with a concentration of tenants in the office industry.
-For the three months ended March 31, 2020 and 2019, no tenant accounted for more than 10% of our total rental revenue.
+For the three months ended March 31, 2021 and 2020, no tenant accounted for more than 10% of our total rental revenue.